 Another important consideration is the effect that certain plants have on the soil.
-Things like nightshades i.e tomatoes and peppers, can wreak havoc on the nutrients in your soil.
+Things like nightshades i.e tomatoes and peppers can wreak havoc on the nutrients in your soil.
 They take a lot to grow alot.
-If you have a plant to reintegrate that nutrition, well thats good to.
+If you have a plant to reintegrate that nutrition, well that’s good too.
 Just be aware of it.

 Bonus: How to Make Pemmican, the Original Survival Food